-In addition to the pesticide issue, not far away from the center of Kiev is a former mercury processing plant called “Radical.”
+In addition to the pesticide issue, not far away from the center of Kyiv is a former mercury processing plant called Radikal.
 Now the plant is abandoned.
 The abandoned chemical plant threatens the capital with an ecological catastrophe.
 The mercury content in the air above the plant exceeds international norms by 30 times.
-However, for the last 20 years, Kiev city officials have not been able to solve the issue of waste disposal.
-Also, in the Kiev area, there are still a lot of public health and pollution issues connected to the 1986 Chernobyl Nuclear Power Plant disaster.
+However, for the last 20 years, Kyiv city officials have not been able to solve the issue of waste disposal.
+Also, in the Kyiv area, there are still a lot of public health and pollution issues connected to the 1986 Chernobyl nuclear power plant disaster.

-Describe a cleanup or research projects in which you have been involved.
+Describe a cleanup or research project in which you have been involved

 In 2013-2014 I took part in the removal of the HCB (hexachlorbenzene) from Kalush, Ivano-Frankivsk, Ukraine.
 The production of chlorinated solvents such as tetrachloroethylene and tetrachloromethane has resulted in large stockpiles of unintentionally produced persistent organic pollutants (POPs), including high amounts of HCB waste.
 HCB waste of 15,000 tons from the production of chlorinated solvents at the Kalush factory was placed in landfills.